 Poland says the level of Russian naval and air force activity in the Baltic Sea region has been "unprecedented" this week.

-Defence Minister Tomasz Siemoniak said most of the activity was in international waters and airspace and Sweden was the country most affected.
+was in international waters and airspace and Sweden was the country most

+affected.
 Nato partners of the Baltic states, including the UK, have military jets on an air policing mission in the region, monitoring the Russian planes.

 Fighting in Ukraine has raised tension.